 Once the toys hit 70% off, they stop there.
-In years past, the toys went up to 90% off, but since the Target Salvage Stores have come into play, these toys will go there instead.
+In years past, the toys went up to 90% off, but since Target Salvage Stores have come into play, these toys will go there instead.

 3. If you see LEGO or Barbie toys at 30% off, grab them immediately!

-Two of the biggest brands you’ll see marked down during this Target toy sale are LEGO and Barbie.
+Two of the biggest brands you’ll see marked down during a Target toy sale are LEGO and Barbie.
 But as you’d expect, they get scooped up pretty quickly.
 If you see them marked down to 30% off, pick these clearance toys up before someone else does.

 In July 2021, I was able to get Barbie Fashionista Dolls for $4.09 (reg. $8.19).